Gas Bottle Testing – LPG Tank Testing Facts

 LPG gas bottles on an automated paint line

-In addition to the normal test procedures, over half of the bottles tested by SWAP’n’GO would also be repainted.
+In addition to the normal gas bottle testing procedures, over half of the bottles tested by SWAP’n’GO would also be repainted.

 Many would also be shot blasted prior to painting.

-The end result is a refurbished gas bottle in near new condition, with a new test date stamp that is valid for ten more years.
+The end result is a refurbished gas bottle in near new condition, with a new LPG tank testing date stamp that is valid for ten more years.

 The picture shows gas bottles being repainted on an automated coating line.